ankitapasad/daTagging/human-subject-evaluation/readme.md

-There experiments are set up to understand the role of context vs the role of prosody when predicting the dialog act.
+These experiments are set up to understand the role of context vs the role of prosody when predicting the dialog act.
 # Creating the data #
 bash humanSubjectEval.sh `<no-files>` <br />
 <br />